zhouyuheng2003/DSD2024-rock-house/README.md

 Our team consists of four students from JLU and two students from UTAD.
 Member duties will be determined through discussion.

 ## 📻 News
+2024.4.7: We have completed the [SA Diagram]() for the whole project.

+2024.4.1: We have received the SA Diagram from DSD and Better Call Li.
+Really good job.

 2024.3.28: We have finished the second version of the [Diagram of the Android Part](https://github.com/zhouyuheng2003/DSD2024-rock-house/blob/main/Group%20Document/component%20diagram%20and%20class%20diagram.v2.pdf).